AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

    that takes directory path as an argument, and if missing uses current directory.
  - Using ``find`` utility, implement a 'fast find' function ``ff word``.
 The function should return a long listing (ls -ldA) of any file or directory names that contain the <word>.
 Make search case insensitive.
-   Note: your newly ceated functions should go to *~/bin/functions*
+   Note: your newly ceated functions should go to *~/bin/functions* file.
  - Write two functions ``get_filename()`` and ``get_extension()``.
 Both should accept a full filename like *path/to/filename.ext* of any length and return *filename* or *ext* correspondingly.
    Extenssion can be of any length.
 Function should handle missing argument case correctly.